thomasabishop/eolas/Programming_Languages/Shell/Read.md

 > If you don't specify variables, `read` will automatically parse using whitespace

-## Example of piping to `read`
+## Example of piping to read

-This reads the files in a directory and passes the file names to `read`.
+Here we use [find](/Programming_Languages/Shell/Find.md) to collate the files in the current directory and then pipe them to read.

 ```bash
 find -type -f  -not -path "./.git/" | read $fname